Children and Teens: Consent Laws and Marriages

 Challenges in Implementing Laws

 One of the main challenges in ending child marriages is the lack of enforcement of laws and policies that prohibit the practice.
-In many countries, traditional customs and cultural norms continue to perpetuate child marriage, making it difficult to eradicate it completely.
+In many countries, traditional customs and cultural norms continue to perpetuate child marriage, making it difficult to eradicate it.
 Poverty, lack of access to education, and gender inequality also play a role in perpetuating child marriage and pose challenges to implementation efforts.

 Factors Influencing Child Marriages